viperscape/honuscape/README.md

 (let [view (lookat [0 22 -5] [0.2 5 8] [0 1 0])]
 	;;set the view uniform)

-;;remember, let the shader handle the primary matrix calculations per vertex
+;;remember, let the shader handle the primary matrix calculations per vertex, if possible
 ```

 ### Bugs

-yes, and total lack of proper functional style, some nasty looking code, and basic but modern openGL usage.
+yes, and total lack of proper functional style, some nasty looking code, and basic but modern openGL usage with shaders and vaos.

 ### Future

 This implementation is to grow and eventually include generic wrappers for LWJGL as well as Android (opengl es 3.0)
-The idea is to build basic clojure maps that correspond to VAO generators and very basic shaders.
-The main file for support is Collada as it includes basic support for meshes, scenes
+An idea is to build basic clojure maps that correspond to VAO generators and very basic shaders.
+The main file for support is Collada as it includes basic support for meshes, scenes but further support for blender files would be nice.
+I should suck it up look in to implementing a java variation and simply do some java interop, rather than implement everything in clojure.

 ## License

-Copyright © 2013 Chris Gill,
+Copyright © 2014 Chris Gill,
  -that's me

 Distributed under the Eclipse Public License, the same as Clojure.
 Have fun with this code, please fork and push any updates you see fit.
-This implementation is to grow and eventually include generic wrappers for LWJGL as well as Android (opengl es 3.0)